Boykin Spaniel

 Boykin Spaniel Health

-• Exercise-Induced Collapse: Boykin Spaniels are prone to exercise-induced collapse, where a dog will collapse either during or right after intense exercise.
-Preventative treatment involves avoiding excessive exercise and ensuring that your dog is well-hydrated and doesn’t become overheated.
+• Exercise-induced collapse: Boykin Spaniels are prone to exercise-induced collapse, usually during or right after intense exercise.
+Preventive treatment involves avoiding excessive exercise, ensuring your dog is well-hydrated, and preventing them from overheating.

-• Pulmonic Stenosis: Pulmonic stenosis is a congenital heart defect that can present as a heart murmur or with symptoms like exercise intolerance or fainting.
-Treatment typically involves passing a balloon catheter into the heart to widen the narrowed heart valve.
+• Pulmonic stenosis: Pulmonic stenosis is a congenital heart defect that can present as a heart murmur, or with symptoms like exercise intolerance or fainting.
+Surgery is usually the go-to treatment.

 Boykin Spaniel History